 - When is summer in Czech Republic: From June until mid-September.

 - What to expect in summer in Czech Republic: Summers in Czech Republic are generally warm and humid.
 Daytime temperatures can reach beyond 30ºC (85ºC), but are more often around 20ºC-27ºC (70ºF-80ºF).
 Rain and thunderstorms are also common and unpredictable.
 Tourism numbers get huge during the summer, especially in July and August.

 - What to wear in Czech Republic in summer: Throughout much of the summer, you’ll be able to wear short sleeve shirts and shorts in the Czech Republic.
-Carry a lightweight travel umbrella and a lightweight waterproof jacket in your daypack to be prepared for the inevitable rain that comes along with the humidity.
+Carry a lightweight travel umbrella and an ultralight waterproof shell in your daytrip backpack to be prepared for the inevitable rain that comes along with the humidity.

 - When is autumn in Czech Republic: From mid-September to mid-November.

 - What to expect in autumn in Czech Republic: Between the middle of September and the beginning of October is the last chance of the year for warm weather in Czech Republic.
 Pleasant warm days with clear skies are common.
 Past mid-October, expect true fall temperatures to kick in.
 Daytime temperatures become chillier with several rainy days scattered in.
 Snow usually begins to fall by mid-November.
 Sub-zero temperatures will start becoming more frequent after mid-November and into the winter months.
 In terms of tourists, autumn is significantly quieter than summer.
 Crowds tend to dwindle off even more near the end of the season.

 - What to wear in Czech Republic in autumn: Autumn is a real mixed bag of weather.
 You could need anything from a lightweight rain jacket to a light winter overcoat depending on the day.
 It’s best to dress in layers during autumn in Czech Republic with a light sweater and outerwear.

 - When is winter in Czech Republic: From mid-November to mid-March.